bartoszkobylinski/bartoszkobylinski/README.md

 ### Let me tell my story

 One of my biggest hobby is sailing.
 I am a sailor… I have a small boat and I’m sailing on it.
+What it taught me?

-What it learns me… You have to be prepared for a bad weather…..
+You have to be prepared for a bad weather…..

 Rain will come

 You will experience storms and enourmous waves,

 Your boat will be damaged, and experinece wild forces

 but….

 You will love sunrises and sunsets, calm and peacfull drives when light wind blows.

 Waves will be addicting so much that when you are at ground you'll feel some wired longing at the back of your head.

 Harsh weather???
 You will love it.
 Nothing wakes you up better than furious wave smash on your had with cold water.

 ### Is it familiar for you?